tarcinapp/entity-persistence-gateway-policies/policies/auth/routes/entityReactions/createChildEntityReaction/README.md

 - Visitors are not allowed to create child reactions.

-Parent Reaction Visibility (originalRecord) — at least one must hold (members require ACTIVE parent):
+Parent Reaction Visibility (originalRecord): at least one must hold (members require ACTIVE parent):
 - Caller owns the reaction and it is active.
 - Reaction belongs to one of the caller's groups, the reaction is not private, and it is active.
 - Reaction is public and active.
 - Caller is listed in `_viewerUsers` and the reaction is active.
 - Caller is in `_viewerGroups`, the reaction is active, and the reaction is not private.

-Related Entity Visibility (originalRecord._relationMetadata) — at least one must hold (members require ACTIVE entity):
+Related Entity Visibility (originalRecord._relationMetadata): at least one must hold (members require ACTIVE entity):
 - Caller owns the entity and it is active.
 - Entity belongs to one of the caller's groups, the entity is not private, and it is active.
 - Entity is public and active.